-My party planning has become more elaborate during the two years that I’ve been developing this blog.
+My party planning has become more elaborate during the years that I’ve been developing this blog.
 My sense of style has become more defined and I’ve had to learn to say no to items that look cool but have no place at the table.

 This year I went with a witch theme for my party.
 I wanted to go less kitschy Halloween witch and more rustic witch.
 It helped that I already had a ton of cauldrons, spell books, crystals and candles for my own personal practices.